NBISweden/workshop-reproducible-research/docs/snakemake.md

         """
 ```

-Now when we have declare `max_reads` as a parameter we can change the value from the command line by using the `snakemake --config [KEY=VALUE [KEY=VALUE ...]]` syntax.
+Now when we have declared `max_reads` as a parameter we can change the value from the command line by using the `snakemake --config [KEY=VALUE [KEY=VALUE ...]]` syntax.
 Try this out for yourself.

 From a reproducibility perspective it's not optimal to set parameters from the command line, since it's difficult to keep track of which parameter values that were used.
 A much better alternative is to use the `--configfile FILE` option.
 Here we can collect all the project-specific settings, sample ids, and so on in one file.
 This also enables us to write the Snakefile in a more general manner so that it can be better reused between projects.
 Like several other files used in these tutorials, this file should be in [yaml format](https://en.wikipedia.org/wiki/YAML).
 Create the file below and save it as `config.yml`.